openly-retro/stellaris-machine-robot-expansion/mrec_tools/features/README.md

 Each has its own common, events, gfx, localistion, etc, folders.

-The code pertaining to that feature, whether small or large, stays in once place.
+The code pertaining to that feature, whether small or large, is developed in once place.

 Make changes to the code in features/your_awesome_feature/, then run the command to sync the feature files into the main mod.